Are Rainbow Mountain Tours in Peru Reopened After Covid?

 It was impossible to see this coming.
 Who knew that the Rainbow Mountain (Vinicunca Pass) in Peru would become one of most popular destinations in the country?
 A day trip to see the colors of the Rainbow Mountain migrated like a herd of llamas onto the bucket list that includes the most noteworthy destinations on the planet, and generated yet another tentacle of revenue for Peru, especially the indigenous communities nearby.

 With Machu Picchu slowly cracking open, what is the situation with reopening of other destinationsl in Peru?
-We know that flights from over a dozen countries will resume in November.
+We know that flights from over a dozen countries resumed in November.
 (Follow this link to read more about International flights to Peru.)
-And we know that the Peruvian government released a limited quantity of Machu Picchu entry tickets for local tourists from Nov 1-14.
-(Follow this link to see details about Machu Picchu reopening)
+We know that the Peruvian government released a reduced number of entry tickets to Machu Picchu in November, then increased it in December.
+And all sold out (Follow this link to see details about Machu Picchu reopening)

 Peru Government Restricts Access to Rainbow Mountain.